openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 During the transition period, the post-quantum algorithms will not be supported by all clients.
 Therefore various migration considerations must be taken into account, in particular backwards compatibility to existing implementations that have not yet been updated to support the post-quantum algorithms.

-## Key preference {#pq-key-preference}

-Implementations SHOULD prefer PQ(/T) keys when multiple options are available.
-When encrypting to a certificate that has both a valid PQ/T and a valid traditional encryption subkey, an implementation SHOULD use the PQ/T subkey only.
-Furthermore, if an application has any means to determine that encrypting to a PQ/T certificate and a traditional certificate is redundant, it should omit encrypting to the traditional certificate.
+## Encrypting to Traditional and PQ/T Keys

-As specified in {{composite-kem}}, the confidentiality of a message is not post-quantum secure when using multiple PKESKs if at least one does not use PQ/T encryption schemes.
+As noted in {{composite-kem}}, the confidentiality of a message is not post-quantum secure when using multiple PKESKs if at least one does not use PQ/T encryption schemes.
 An implementation SHOULD NOT abort the encryption process when encrypting a message to both PQ/T and traditional keys to allow for a smooth transition to post-quantum cryptography.

+## Signing with Traditional and PQ(/T) Keys

-An implementation MAY sign with both a PQ(/T) and an ECC key using multiple signatures over the same data as described in {{multiple-signatures}}.
+An implementation MAY sign with both a PQ(/T) and a traditional key using multiple signatures over the same data as described in {{multiple-signatures}}.
 Signing only with PQ(/T) key material is not backwards compatible.

 ## Key generation strategies